Development of a Compton Imager Setup: Conclusion and Future Work

 We tested the imager by irradiating it with \element{133}{Ba} from four different positions.
 In each case, we could successfully recover the source position from the recorded event data.
 In our tests, we obtain a direction--dependent angular resolution in the range of $\sim 16\degr$ to $\sim 30\degr$.
 The resolution is primarily limited by the ``near field'' location of the source, which is not factored into the reconstruction algorithms.
 The overall angular resolution and reconstruction performance can also be improved by using more advanced position reconstruction algorithms.

-We have discussed a few limitations of this system in \S\ref{subsec:limitations}, and are now working towards resolving some of them.
-In the future, we will try to operate the setup at a cooler temperature, and at a higher clock speed.
+The current setup is simplistic and has some limitations, discussed in \S\ref{subsec:limitations}, which limit the system performance.
+We have outlined possible technical improvements on several aspects, which were unfortunately not feasible within this setup.
+In the future, it will be worth operating the setup at a cooler temperature, and at a higher clock speed.
 The system can also be expanded to include more detectors in tandem, increasing the absorber coverage as well as increasing the overall effective area of the imager.

 This successful technology development paves the way for the development of future complex CZT detector systems.
-The experience gained and lessons learnt from this experiment have aided the development of the Medium Energy Detector Package for the proposed \emph{Daksha} space telescope \cite{2024ExA....57...24B}.
+The experience gained and lessons learnt from this experiment have aided the development of the Medium Energy Detector Package for the proposed \emph{Daksha} space telescope \citep{2024ExA....57...24B}.